 Provide local governments with expertise and assistance to generate additional funds by identifying, evaluating, and applying local financing tools and to apply for other sources of funds for local adaptation needs (above and beyond any regional funds identified in Task 6.2).
-Work with cities and counties to identify their needs and match the myriad federal, state, regional, and local funding sources to local needs for planning, community engagement, and project implementation.
+Work with cities and counties to identify their needs and match the myriad federal, state, regional, and local funding sources to local needs for planning, community engagement, project implementation and costly project resources (i.e. sediment).
 Help local governments understand grant requirements and shape projects to fit them.
 Assist with project cost-benefit analysis, grant writing, and fulfilling reporting requirements.
-This assistance should be provided through regional technical assistance storefront outlined in Task 4.2.
+This assistance should be provided through the regional technical assistance storefront outlined in Task 4.2.